-All you will need to do is provide them with your information, the details of the company that bought the ELV, the registration number and model of the car, and the date of the sale.
+All you will need to do is provide DVLA with your information, the details of the company that bought the ELV, the registration number, make and model of the car, and the date of the sale.
 They will then update their records so that you are no longer the registered keeper of the car on their database.

 Why do some companies try to pull the wool over people’s eyes?
 Because they can.
 Most people don’t sell ELVs on a regular basis and aren’t familiar with what is required by DVLA, so just fall for whatever the dealer tells them.
 But now that you have read this, you won’t fall into that trap.

 Refusing to buy a car without a log book (V5C)

 Some companies will not buy a scrap car from you unless you have the log book.

 This is often because, in the past, some local authorities put pressure on the dealers to have documentation for sales and purchases.
 But having the log book is not so important anymore, as the Scrap Metal Dealers Act 2013 means dealers have to get photo ID and proof of address from sellers, so there is even better traceability.